 - Avoid traveling alone.
 Hike in a group when possible and keep in eyesight of each other.
 If you think you may get separated, consider using walkie-talkies.

 - Learn about snow.
 Start with short snowshoe day-hikes.
 Learn about the seasonal differences in snow conditions, from deep early season fresh snow to late-season consolidated snow.
 Learn how snow changes not just over the course of the season but of the day and how these changes affect travel speeds and gear requirements.
-Get to know which conditions require micro-spikes, crampons, snowshoes, and ice axes.
+Get to know which conditions require micro-spikes, crampons, snowshoes, and ice axes. learn about common dangers, such as avalanches, tree well, cornices, and snow bridges.
 Learn how to layer clothing and what levels of insulation are needed for different temperature ranges.
 Being too hot—overheating and sweating—or being too cold can both lead to hypothermia.

 - Give greater attention to trail navigation.
 Know how to orient a map, use a compass, and spot reliable natural markers.
 Consider bringing a GPS, but don’t be reliant on electronic devices or batteries which may fail, especially in cold weather.
 Don’t depend on clear visibility, or expect exposed trails, or footprints in the snow for directions.
 Both wind and fresh snowfall can obscure your tracks quickly.
 Learn more about trip planning here: Trip Planning.

 - Carry appropriate gear suited for the conditions and weather.
-Make sure you have the appropriate type of snowshoes for the terrain, the necessary sleeping bag and sleeping pad ratings, a tent that sheds snow, etc. Bring essentials such as first aid, headlamp, extra food and water, rain gear, etc. Have a gear checklist and do a visual inspection before leaving home.
+Make sure you have the appropriate type of snowshoes for the terrain, the necessary sleeping bag and sleeping pad ratings, a tent that sheds snow, etc. Bring essentials such as first aid, headlamp, extra food and water, rain gear, etc. Wear a helmet and carry an ice ax when traveling on steep snow-covered slopes.
+Have a gear checklist and do a visual inspection before leaving home.
 Avoid cotton clothing because it doesn’t wick moisture away from your skin making it harder for your body to retain warmth.
 Always be prepared for conditions colder than anticipated.
 It is good to have a sleeping bag that is 10–20 degrees warmer than what you expect.
 If you’re just out for a day hike, carry emergency shelter in your day pack.